patrickkfkan/bandcamp-fetch/README.md

 [**Example**](examples/getReleasesByTag.js) ([output](examples/getReleasesByTag_output.txt))

-Fetches releases matching the tag referred to by `tagUrl` (note: tag is overridable by `params.filter.tags`).
+Fetches releases matching the tag referred to by `tagUrl`.

 - `tagUrl`
 - `params` (optional)
     - filters:
         - location
-        - tags: array of tag values to match
+        - tags: array of tag values to match, in addition to the one referred to by `tagUrl`.
         - sort
         - format
     - page (1 if omitted)